Funding

 Applications are invited for a self-funded PhD to commence in October 2020 or February 2021.

-The PhD will be based in the School of Pharmacy and Biomedical Sciences, and will be supervised by Dr Sassan Hafizi and Professor Arthur Butt.
+The PhD will be based in the School of Medicine, Pharmacy and Biomedical Sciences, and will be supervised by Dr Sassan Hafizi and Professor Arthur Butt.

 Multiple sclerosis (MS) is a disease caused by damage to oligodendrocytes, the specialised myelin-forming glial cells in the CNS, thus impairing normal nerve electrical impulse transmission.
 However, the CNS contains stem cells such as oligodendrocyte progenitor cells (OPCs); these could be activated to proliferate and form new oligodendrocytes as part of a repair response that produces new myelin insulation for damaged nerves.
 Therefore, understanding the mechanisms that drive oligodendrocyte regeneration could enable ways in which to promote it as part of MS therapy.
 Gas6 is a vitamin K-dependent protein that activates the TAM receptors, all of which have been implicated as role players in the brain at least during development and remodelling/repair in diseases such as MS. The aim of this PhD project is to investigate the role of Gas6 in promoting repair in demyelinating disease and the molecular mechanisms by which it could achieve this.